Dog Eats Sand Resized

 Specific breeds of dogs that are predisposed include brachycephalic breeds (French Bulldogs, English Bulldogs, Pugs, Boston Terriers, etc.) These breeds have upper airway disease which makes it more difficult for them to dissipate heat.
 Other pets at risk for heat stroke are those who are overweight and that have a condition called laryngeal paralysis.
 These conditions also make it difficult for these patients to dissipate heat.

-If your dog eats sand and you’re not sure if the amount is okay, or if you notice any of the symptoms of sand impaction in dogs mentioned above, contact VEG as soon as possible.
+If your dog ingests sand and you’re not sure if the amount is okay, or if you notice any of the symptoms of sand impaction in dogs mentioned above, contact VEG as soon as possible.
 With locations open 24 hours all over the country, our emergency veterinarians will be able to answer any questions you have and will let you know if it’s a good idea to come in.
 Your pet’s health is important to us, so don’t hesitate to ask for advice on what’s best to do for him.